dbcook/cave-servo/README.md

 ### MaxPCB4 Assembly

 When building up the boards it's good to get a batch of 8-pin header sockets.
 You need to install 10 of them and it's a PITA to have to cut that many down to length.
 The sockets are tough to cut cleanly without losing a pin and ending up with a useless 7-pin socket strip.
+You can also get pre-made 24-pin header sockets for the Teensy.

+I've eliminated several of the connectors from the stock MaxPCB4 design, including the round DC power input (they fall out easily), the RJ12 for the ST4
+(obsolescent and I need 7 pins anyway), the RJ45's for the servo/stepper connections (using terminal blocks instead), the DB15 (multiple issues), the Molex power switch connector (removed and hard jumpered), and the 3mm audio plug with AUX7 and AUX8 (don't need these and if I did I wouldn't use that connector).

 One note on the boards is that the OKI78SR-5 5V voltage regulators are out of stock with 6-month lead times on Mouser.
 The 12V regulator (unused in my implementation) is also out of stock with long lead time.
 I was fortunate to have a few already that were intended for the MaxPCB3's.
 A fallback if you can't even get the 5V regulator